 - Zinc and Copper – Essential minerals that support eye tissue health.

-Patients can benefit from an AREDS2 supplement, a clinically studied formula containing these key nutrients, which has been shown to slow the progression of age-related macular degeneration (AMD).
+Patients can benefit from an AREDS2 supplement, a clinically studied formula containing these nutrients, which has been shown to slow the progression of age-related macular degeneration (AMD).
+Pairing supplements with a balanced diet rich in fruits, vegetables, and whole grains offers even greater protective benefits.

 Medical Treatments and Therapies